peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * <i>floatingBits</i>: The bits of a floating-point number number to write.

  * <i>byteCount</i>: The number of bytes of the stored floating-point number; this also specifies the format of the "floatingBits" parameter.
 This value can be 2 if "floatingBits"'s lowest (least significant) 16 bits identify the floating-point number in IEEE 754r binary16 format; or 4 if "floatingBits"'s lowest (least significant) 32 bits identify the floating-point number in IEEE 754r binary32 format; or 8 if "floatingBits" identifies the floating point number in IEEE 754r binary64 format.
 Any other values for this parameter are invalid.
+This method will write one plus this many bytes to the data stream.

+<b>Return Value:</b>

+The number of 8-bit bytes ordered to be written to the data stream.

+<b>Exceptions:</b>

+ * System.ArgumentException:
+The parameter  <i>byteCount</i>
+ is other than 2, 4, or 8.

+ * System.ArgumentNullException:
+The parameter  <i>outputStream</i>
+ is null.

+<a id="WriteFloatingPointBits_System_IO_Stream_long_int_bool"></a>
+### WriteFloatingPointBits

+    public static int WriteFloatingPointBits(
+        System.IO.Stream outputStream,
+        long floatingBits,
+        int byteCount,
+        bool shortestForm);

+Writes the bits of a floating-point number in CBOR format to a data stream.

+<b>Parameters:</b>

+ * <i>outputStream</i>: A writable data stream.

+ * <i>floatingBits</i>: The bits of a floating-point number number to write.

+ * <i>byteCount</i>: The number of bytes of the stored floating-point number; this also specifies the format of the "floatingBits" parameter.
+This value can be 2 if "floatingBits"'s lowest (least significant) 16 bits identify the floating-point number in IEEE 754r binary16 format; or 4 if "floatingBits"'s lowest (least significant) 32 bits identify the floating-point number in IEEE 754r binary32 format; or 8 if "floatingBits" identifies the floating point number in IEEE 754r binary64 format.
+Any other values for this parameter are invalid.

+ * <i>shortestForm</i>: If true, writes the shortest form of the floating-point number that preserves its value.
+If false, this method will write the number in the form given by 'floatingBits' by writing one plus the number of bytes given by 'byteCount' to the data stream.

 <b>Return Value:</b>